 Nutrients, vitamins and minerals don't fight diseases, but taken in appropriate doses they give the immune system the resources with which to fight the body's enemies.
 That's it.
 So, while they may help the body avoid a cold, they will not work against disease X (unless the body's immune system can fight it with the extra resources).

-While multivitamins may prevent a cold, if a cold has (nearly) installed, it will continue its usual course.
-If you usually take just a third of the recommended dose, the probability to catch a cold is higher (than for a full dose), but at the very least, the symptoms of the cold will be less severe (but the duration stays the same, even though it may seem shorter).
-Personally, I've never caught a cold when taking at least two thirds of the daily dose.
+While multivitamins may prevent a cold, if a cold has (nearly) installed, it will continue its usual course, but at the very least the symptoms of the cold will be less severe (although the duration stays the same, even though it may seem shorter).

 In order to avoid catching a cold, you have to take multivitamins with several weeks before you are exposed to the (common cold) virus, so that your immune system can have the time to build its defenses.
 If you start sneezing more often than usual, it's a sign that your body is successfully fighting the virus.

 So, why do some people who change their diet to vegetables think that these have cured their disease?
-It's not because of the magic nutrients from vegetables, it's because they have stopped eating whatever foods were poisoning their bodies before the change, were because some deficiencies that they had were filled.
+It's not because of the magic nutrients from vegetables, it's because they have stopped eating whatever foods were poisoning their bodies before the change, or because some vitamin or mineral deficiency that they had was filled.

 These clarifications are not meant to be merely semantic, they are meant to limit any potential irrational enthusiasm regarding the healing potential of vegetables, multivitamins and "supernutrients".